-Do you need to sell your house to avoid foreclosure in Oshkosh?
+Do you need to sell your house to stop foreclosure in Oshkosh?
 Learn more about what you can do to stop the bank and save your credit in our latest post!

 Nobody wants to deal with the foreclosure process, but unfortunately, it happens to good people every day.
 While foreclosure rates are down to about 3.6%, people are still losing their homes to the banks.
 Life can change in a blink of an eye when you lose a job, get a divorce, or are faced with the loss of a loved one.
 People in foreclosure often have other unfortunate things happening in their lives and dealing with the banks is the last thing they want to do.